DataDog/leveldb/README.md

 ## Building

-This package (likely) only works on Linux.
+This package supports Linux and OS X.

 You'll need gcc and g++.
 Then: